 In addition to his teaching, Hoekman is a highly experienced performer and coach, having performed as soloist and collaborative pianist in the U.S., Canada, Australia, and Europe.
 Since 2012 he has been a Lieder coach at the American Institute for Musical Studies in Graz, Austria.
-From 1988 to 2011 he was on the music staff of Glimmerglass Opera in Cooperstown, NY, where he served as pianist, harpsichordist, vocal coach, assistant conductor, music administrator, and Co-Director of the Young American Artists Program.
-He was the artistic director of the South Georgia Opera from 1986-1993, and has also served as vocal coach for Florida Grand Opera, Des Moines Metro Opera, Michigan Opera Theater, Opera Grand Rapids, and the Peter Harrower Summer Opera Workshop.
+From 1988 to 2011, he was on the music staff of Glimmerglass Opera in Cooperstown, NY, where he served as pianist, harpsichordist, vocal coach, assistant conductor, music administrator, and Co-Director of the Young American Artists Program.
+He was the artistic director of the South Georgia Opera from 1986 to 1993 and has also served as vocal coach for Florida Grand Opera, Des Moines Metro Opera, Michigan Opera Theater, Opera Grand Rapids, and the Peter Harrower Summer Opera Workshop.

 Hoekman earned a D.M.A. degree in piano performance from the University of Michigan, where he studied with Theodore Lettvin.
 He received a B.A. degree from Calvin College and an M.M. degree in piano performance from Peabody Conservatory, where he was a student of Leon Fleisher.
 He has written articles for the Journal of Singing, American Music Teacher, and Voices: Opera America's Bulletin for Singers.